World Cup: United States to play England, Iran and possibly Ukraine

-The United States will open its return to the World Cup against the winner of a European playoff among Ukraine, Wales and Scotland, then face England and Iran in high-profile rematches of games played during tournaments of the past quarter-century.
+“I hope that football makes a good contact and good relationship between people,” Iran’s Croatian coach, Dragan Skocic, said, “and that is what people expect of sport.”

-The 15th-ranked Americans were drawn Friday to start against the European playoff winner on Nov.
+The 15th-ranked Americans were drawn Friday to start against the European playoff winner – Scotland, Wales or Ukraine – on Nov.
 21, the tournament’s opening day in Qatar.
 The U.S. plays No. 5 England on Nov.
 25 and closes the group stage against No. 21 Iran on Nov.
 29.

 “It’s a good group,” U.S. Coach Gregg Berhalter said.